WarpZephyr/SFModelConverter/README.md

 I am currently working on this project and hope to fixed exports, and add import ability for SoulsFormats model types.

 # Building
-If you want to build the project you should clone it with these command in git bash:
+If you want to build the project you should clone it with these commands in git bash:
 ```
 git clone https://github.com/WarpZephyr/SFModelConverter.git
 git clone https://github.com/WarpZephyr/SoulsFormats.git